about us

 Children's Dignity Forum (CDF) - Utu wa Mtoto

-CDF achieves this through empowerment of children and young women to understand and claim their rights; strengthening child protection and participation systems and structures; and engaging men and boys for gender equality.
-In promoting child’s rights, CDF works with the Government, development partners and other likeminded organizations from international to local level.
-Moreover, CDF is the secretariat of two vibrant national networks in Tanzania; Tanzania Ending Child Marriage Network (TECMN) and the MenEngage Tanzania (MET) Network.
+As part of strategic approach, we prioritize empowering children and young women to understand and assert their rights, strengthening child protection and participation systems, and engaging men and boys to promote gender equality.
+We collaborate closely with the government, development partners, and other likeminded organizations at both the national and international levels to advance the cause of children’s rights.
+Furthermore, CDF serves as the secretariat for two prominent national networks in Tanzania: The Tanzania Ending Child Marriage Network (TECMN) and the MenEngage Tanzania (MET) Network.
+Through these networks, we intensify our endeavors and advocate for positive reforms in policies and practices that impact children and young women across the nation.

 Our Vision